Hugo-ter-Doest/chart-parsers/README.md

 // Parse sentence
 var sentence = 'I saw the man with the telescope';
-chart = CYK.CYK_Chart_Parser(sentence);
+var chart = CYK.CYK_Chart_Parser(sentence);
 ```

 ## Developing
 * Separate the lexicon from the grammar.
-* Chomsky Normal Form entails rules of the form A -> *empty* as well.
+* Chomsky Normal Form allows rules of the form A -> *empty* as well.
 Such rules cannot be loaded and I don't know if the parser can handle these.

 # Earley Chart Parser
 The Earley Chart Parser can parse all context-free languages and uses arbitrary context-free grammars.